corley/ng-startup-documentation/docs/04-grunt.md

 Bower.json contains metadata and requirements for your application. `install` command is already run after npm install but it supports few other commands.
 In first this command updates your bower dependencies.

-> You can think at 2 different groups of sources in the app: a part from `/src` (your sources) and a part from `/bower_components`  (external libraries) downloaded by bower
+> You can think at 2 different groups of sources in the app: a part from `/src` (your sources) and a part from `/bower_components`  (external libraries) downloaded by Bower

 ### Add a new dependency